ImranIsmailRehman/redis-cluster/README.md

-# Redis Cluster with Twemproxy
+# Redis Setup with HAProxy

-This project sets up a Redis Cluster with Twemproxy (nutcracker) for connection management and load balancing.
-Twemproxy simplifies the client-side handling by proxying Redis commands to the appropriate cluster node.
+This project sets up a high-availability Redis environment using Redis, Redis Sentinel, and HAProxy.
+HAProxy is used for routing traffic to the current Redis master node, managed by Redis Sentinel for failover and high availability.

 ## Overview

-The setup includes multiple Redis instances forming a cluster and a Twemproxy instance that routes requests to these Redis nodes.
-The configuration is managed through Docker and Docker Compose for easy setup and scalability.
+The setup includes a Redis master-slave configuration with Sentinel for failover management and HAProxy for connection routing.
+Docker and Docker Compose are used for easy setup and management.

 ## Prerequisites